Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

 Training, qualifications & experience

-I have many years of experience in both private and community settings, where I have specialised in working with clients presenting different types of addiction alongside a wide range of psychiatric, psychological and emotional issues.
+I have over a decade of clinical experience in the UK working with a wide range of psychiatric, psychological and emotional issues.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.